FAQs

 Can you describe the OSPREY Camp Program?

 OSPREY Camp staff and Mentors are trained to teach standard-aligned curriculum with focus on exploring our natural environment.
-All OSPREY Camp curriculum is presented by trained Mentors, in small groups, and keeps students actively engaged with hands-on lessons.
+All OSPREY Camp curriculum is presented by trained educators and high school mentors, in small groups, and keeps students actively engaged with hands-on lessons.
 In addition to academics, we provide a variety of camp-wide activities, including hiking, line dancing, owl calling, GaGa Ball, arts & crafts, campfires, an exciting skits & songs program and more! *Activities are dependent on the school’s assigned camp week and scheduled activities.

 Who will supervise my child while they are at camp?

-During our academic sessions, students are supervised by their classroom teacher, with the assistance of our high school and college Mentors.
-Mentors, along with our adult OSPREY Camp staff, provide 24-hour supervision in the cabins, dining hall, and during all camp activities when their classroom teacher is not in the immediate proximity.
+During our academic sessions, students are supervised by their classroom teacher, a trained Osprey Camp educator, with the assistance of our high school Mentors.
+Mentors and teachers, along with our adult OSPREY Camp, staff provide 24-hour supervision in the cabins, dining hall, and during all camp activities.
+Student cabins are in close walking distance to Osprey Camp staff living quarters.

 How are Mentors selected?

 OSPREY Camp Mentors are recruited from local high schools.
-Students submit competitive applications, which include a recommendation from a school faculty member.
-If selected, Mentors attend a weekend-long training event at OSPREY Camp.
-This intensive training is facilitated by the OSPREY Camp Staff and our dedicated and knowledgeable volunteers.
-Following their training, Mentors are invited to attend a week of camp based on their evaluations from the training weekend and/or on their previous evaluation as an OSPREY Camp Mentor.
+Students submit competitive applications, which includes approval and vetting from the student’s school district.
+If selected, Mentors attend a training day run by Osprey Camp staff.
+Following their training, Mentors are invited to attend a week of camp based on their evaluations from their training.
 Mentors continue to receive direct training and guidance from our OSPREY Camp staff and teachers throughout their camp week.
+All Mentors receive at least 100 community service hours, 0.5 CTE credits (if in the Kent School District) and written evaluations on their performance as a mentor.
+The Osprey Camp Mentor experience is an unforgettable leadership experience for teenagers to gain facilitation, problem solving, and outdoor skills.

 What happens if my child gets sick or injured?